honeycombio/refinery/config.md

 SendKeyMode controls how SendKey is used to replace or augment API keys used in incoming telemetry.

-Controls how SendKey is used to replace or supply API keys used in incoming telemetry.
+controls how SendKey is used to replace or supply API keys used in incoming telemetry.
 If `AcceptOnlyListedKeys` is `true`, then `SendKeys` will only be used for events with keys listed in `ReceiveKeys`.
 `none` uses the incoming key for all telemetry (default).
 `all` overwrites all keys, even missing ones, with `SendKey`.